-COU 8504 - Advanced Clinical Assessment, Diagnosis, and Treatment Planning
+COU 8504 - Advanced Clinical Assessment, Diagnosis, and Treatment Planning and evaluation.
+Students will also learn professional and ethical practices needed to maintain confidentiality and produce timely and accurate documentation.

 Credits, 3 sem. hrs.
 Prerequisite(s): Admission to the Doctor of Professional Counseling Degree Program; completion of 24 semester hours of doctoral studies or consent of the faculty member